Slideshow image

 Central section

-Some view the text from 9:51 – 19:27 as a record of Jesus' journey to Jerusalem.
-This has difficulties.
+Some view the text from 9:51 – 19:27 as a record of Jesus’ journey to Jerusalem.
+This proposal has its difficulties.

 It is better to call this the “central section” and discover what Luke’s purpose is in this record.
 Almost all of the material in this section is found only in Luke’s account.

-Perhaps the best understanding of this unit is that Luke is restating Deuteronomy in and through the actions and words of Jesus Christ.
-As Moses recited what was expected of Israel as they entered the Promised Land centuries before so now Jesus Christ is reinterpreting and stating what is expected of his followers as they live in his kingdom.
+Perhaps the best understanding of this unit is that Luke restates Deuteronomy in and through Jesus Christ’s actions and words.
+As Moses recited what was expected of Israel as they entered the Promised Land centuries before, so now Jesus Christ is reinterpreting and stating what is expected of his followers as they live in his kingdom.

 Here’s a sampling of this parallel between Deuteronomy and Jesus’ life and teaching.